VapasRepo/Vapas-Worker/README.md

 ## Running

+NOTE: A W.I.P quickstart guide can be found at https://confluence.vapas.gq/display/WORKDOC/Quickstart

 You'll need the same ENV file as found on the NodeJS server, copy it over and it'll work just fine if you rename `SENTRYDSN` to `ROCKET_SENTRY_DSN`.